naninovel/docs/docs/en/guide/ide-extension.md

 public StringParameter CharacterAppearance;
 ```

 Each of the above attributes allows providing an optional `namedIndex` argument.
 Use it with named parameters to specify which part of the parameter value the attribute applies to.
-The example below will allow auto-completing the name part of the named parameter with character IDs and the value part with appearances for the currently typed character (similar to the nameless parameter of the [@char] command):
+The example below will allow auto-completing the name part of the named parameter with character IDs and the value part with appearances for the currently typed character (similar to the primary parameter of the [@char] command):

 ```csharp
 [ActorContext(CharactersConfiguration.DefaultPathPrefix, 0), AppearanceContext(1)]